Impact of radiative cooling on the magnetised geometrically thin accretion disk around Kerr black hole: Model setup

-where $\kappa_e := \exp[(\tilde{\Gamma}_e -1)s_e]$, and subsequently $s_e:=p/\rho^{\tilde{\Gamma}_e}$ is the electron entropy per particle.
-Here, $\tilde{\Gamma}_e$ represents the adiabatic index for the electrons. $f$ is the fraction of dissipating heating $(Q)$ transferred to the electrons, and $\Lambda_{\rm ei}$ is the rate of energy transferred to the electrons from the ions due to the Coulomb interaction.
-In order to solve the electron entropy equation (Eq.~\ref{eq:03}), we assume charge neutrality, i.e., $n=n_e=n_i$ (equal number densities for electrons and ions), and also assume that the four-velocity of the electrons, ions, and the flow be the same, i.e., $u^\mu=u^\mu_e=u^\mu_i$.
-This does not have to be strictly true, but it is a plausible first approximation.
+where $m_e$ and $m_p$ referring to the mass of electron and proton, respectively, and subsequently, $c_1=0.92, c_2=1.6/(T_i/T_e), c_3 = 18 + 5 \log(T_i/T_e)$, $\alpha=2-0.2\log(T_i/T_e)$, and $\beta=p_{\rm gas}/p_{\rm mag}$.
+In order to solve the electron entropy equation (Eq.~\ref{eq:03}), we assume charge neutrality, i.e., $n=n_e=n_i$ (equal number densities for electrons and ions), and also assume that the four-velocity (bulk velocity) of the electrons, ions, and the flow be the same, i.e., $u^\mu=u^\mu_e=u^\mu_i$.
+This does not have to be strictly true, but it is a plausible first approximation under the magnetohydrodynamic limit, where bulk motions are dominated by electromagnetic and gravitational forces.
+In such a highly magnetized and relativistic environment, the collective dynamics of the plasma ensure that both ions and electrons co-move, with negligible relative drift.
+While temperature differences could theoretically lead to some deviations, these effects are beyond the scope of GRMHD, which focuses on large-scale, collective behavior.
 For instance, in the solar wind, the relative speeds of different particle species can become close to the Alfven speed \citep{Bourouaine-etal2013}.
 However, a similar approach has been widely used for two-temperature frameworks in semi-analytical and numerical studies \citep[e.g.,][]{Narayan-Yi1995,Nakamura-etal1996,Manmoto-etal1997,Ressler-etal2015, Chael-etal2018, Dihingia-etal2018,Dihingia-etal2020}.
 In this work, we follow \cite{Ressler-etal2015} to treat dissipative-heating terms and update the electron's entropy explicitly following conservation principles.
 We solve all flow variables using Eqs.~\eqref{eq:01} and \eqref{eq:03} following \cite{Dihingia-etal2023}.
 By obtaining the internal energy of flow and electrons, we calculate the internal energy contribution of protons and subsequently calculate the temperatures of electrons ($T_e$) and ions ($T_i$).
 For simplicity, we consider the ideal equation of state with three adiabatic indexes for flow (gas as a whole), electrons, and ions as $\tilde{\Gamma}_g=13/9$, $\tilde{\Gamma}_e=4/3$, and $\tilde{\Gamma}_p=5/3$ \citep[e.g.,][]{Shiokawa-etal2012,Ryan-etal2017,Ryan-etal2018,Dihingia-etal2023}.
 These choices are also supported by simulations with variable adiabatic indexes for each component \citep{Sadowski-etal2017}.